Azure-Samples/media-services-v3-rest-postman/README.md

 author: Juliako
 ---

-# Azure Media Services v3 postman collection
+# Azure Media Services v3 Postman collection

 The *Postman* folder in this repository contains a full Postman collection and Environment variables to test drive the new v3 REST API directly from within Postman 6.0 or higher.

-This collection is using the "2018-06-01-preview" version of Azure Media Services.

 The following files are included: